dzoladz/slidev-docker/README.md

 ## Introduction

-Example slide created by [Derek Zoladz](https://www.derekzoladz.com/) to illustrate the use of Slidev.
+Example slide created by [Derek Zoladz](https://www.derekzoladz.com/) to explore the use of Slidev.
+I wanted to view [Gregory M. Kapfhammer's PyOhio 2021](https://github.com/gkapfham/pyohio2021-presentation) presentation slides, so I needed a quick viewer.

 ## Commands